-Why we give aid for research
+Why we conduct research

 We define research as the creation of new knowledge and/or the use of existing knowledge in a new way in order to investigate complex issues or emerging challenges, or test solutions to problems.
-The definition excludes data collection and analytical work that is part of routine agency business processes that only has an internal department audience.
+The definition excludes data collection and analytical work that is part of routine agency business processes that only has an internal departmental audience.

 - is directed towards a specific practical aim.
 This can be characterised by one or more methodologies, including action research, statistical data analysis (including analysis of sex and disability disaggregated data), longitudinal studies, multi-disciplinary research, epidemiological research, participatory research, impact evaluation, cost-benefit analysis, qualitative research, quantitative research.

 - uses the results of applied research and of empirical knowledge to produce new goods or services; find new ways to develop products, or to grow a market, i.e., creating value from knowledge.